Thomasayanfeoluwa/DishOrder-DeliveryBot/chainlit.md

 # Welcome to DishDelivery Nigerian Restaurant! 🍽️🇳🇬

-**How you dey!** Welcome to DishDash - your number one spot for authentic Nigerian cuisine!
+**How you dey!** Welcome to DishDelivery - your number one spot for authentic Nigerian cuisine!
+**This is your authentic Nigerian restaurant experience delivered to your doorstep.**

+## How to Order

+1. **Browse our menu** - We have everything from traditional soups to delicious rice dishes
+2. **Place your order** - Just tell me what you'd like to eat
+3. **Choose delivery or pickup** - We'll bring it to you or have it ready for pickup
+4. **Get confirmation** - We'll calculate your total and confirm your order

 We serve the best Nigerian dishes made with love and traditional recipes.
 Below is our complete menu with prices in Nigerian Naira (₦).

+## Browse Our Specialties

 ## 🍲 SOUPS AND STEWS